 Developing your abilities

 Skills such as these can be developed in a number of ways.
-While undergraduate and postgraduate teaching courses will give you the opportunity to learn and develop desirable skill sets, practical school experience is invaluable.
-Try to gain as much school experience as possible in either a paid or voluntary capacity.
+You could do a PGCE course and while these will give you the opportunity to learn and develop desirable skill sets, practical school experience is invaluable.
+Try to gain as much school experience as possible in either a paid or voluntary capacity and search for PGCE courses.

 'There are plenty of jobs available in schools, such as cover supervisor, teaching assistant and invigilator, which can provide you with very valuable experience as well as an insight into the secondary school environment,' say Dr Kneen.